impermeable/waterproof-editor/documentation/UsingWaterproofEditor.md

 MarkdownBlock       ::= A container with markdown content (supports inline LaTeX).
 CoqBlock            ::= A container with code content.
 MathDisplayBlock    ::= A container with LaTeX content that should be rendered in math display mode.
+NewlineBlock        ::= A block that keeps track of signifcant newlines
 ```

+The schema `WaterproofSchema` defined in [`src/schema/schema.ts`](../src/schema/schema.ts) follows from the above grammar.

 ### WaterproofMapping